Sergei Bodrov Jr.: The Messenger

 In July 2002, Bodrov settled down to shoot his second film, with the working title The Messenger.
-He characterized the movie in the following words: Philosophic-mystical parable about the life of two friends.
+He characterized the movie in the following words: "Philosophic-mystical parable about the life of two friends.
 They are romantics, travelers, and venturers.
 Of course, there will be bandits, hostages, in general, all that accompanies us in life.
-The movie is called "The Messenger" and I'm like a coffee in a carton in it: the author of a screenplay, stage manager and performer of the leading role.
+The movie is called 'The Messenger' and I'm like a coffee in a carton in it: the author of a screenplay, stage manager and performer of the leading role."

 The film crew arrived in Vladikavkaz in September, and on September 20 were filming the scenes in a women's penal colony in Vladikavkaz where they intended to shoot the scenes of the main character's return from the army.
 At approximately 7 p.m., filming stopped due to poor lighting conditions.
-Then an ice slide occurred.
-A block of ice fell from Mount Dzhimara onto the Kolka Glacier, bringing with it mud and large boulders.
+An ice slide then occurred, where a block of ice fell from Mount Jimara onto the Kolka Glacier, bringing with it mud and large boulders.
 This mudflow covered Karmadon Gorge, where the film crew were working.
 A massive search and rescue operation proved fruitless.
 135 people were killed, including Bodrov.
+Russian television broadcast scenes of devastation from the landslide, which was triggered when around a third of the Maili glacier -- three million tons of ice, by one estimate -- swept 10 miles down a mountain gorge.

 In popular culture

-Reflecting Bodrov's statue as a cultural icon in Russia, there are several murals across the country, notably in Saint Petersburg, with Bodrov's image from the film Brother.
+Reflecting Bodrov's stature as a cultural icon in Russia, there are several murals across the country, notably in Saint Petersburg, with Bodrov's image from the film Brother.
 There are also tours around Saint Petersburg to the filming locations of Brother.